 Not included in your delivery

 • Adjust rack to top position and preheat oven to 425 degrees.
 Place garlic herb butter in a large bowl; bring to room temperature (you’ll use it in step 4).
-Wash and dry produce. • Trim and thinly slice scallions, separating whites from greens.
-Place peppercorns in a zip-close bag; crush with a rolling pin or a heavy-bottomed pan.
+Wash and dry produce. • Halve, peel, and mince shallot until you have 2 TBSP (4 TBSP for 4 servings).
+Place peppercorns in a zip-close bag and crush with a heavy-bottomed pan or rolling pin.
 Halve baguette lengthwise.
-Zest and quarter lemon (for 4 servings, zest one lemon and quarter both).
+Zest and quarter lemon (for 4, zest one lemon and quarter both).

-• Place 1 TBSP plain butter (2 TBSP for 4 servings) in a small microwave- safe bowl; microwave until softened, 10 seconds.
+• Place 1 TBSP plain butter (2 TBSP for 4 servings) in a small microwave-safe bowl; microwave until softened, 10 seconds.
 (TIP: Do so in 5-second intervals, checking in between, to avoid melting.)
-Stir in garlic powder (start with ¼ tsp, then add more from there if desired), salt, and pepper. • Toss green beans on a baking sheet with a large drizzle of oil, salt, and pepper. • Roast on top rack until browned and tender, 12-15 minutes.
+Stir in garlic powder (start with ¼ tsp; add more from there if desired), salt, and pepper. • Trim green beans if necessary; toss on a baking sheet with a large drizzle of olive oil, salt, and pepper. • Roast on top rack until browned and tender, 12-15 minutes.
 Cover to keep warm.

-• Rinse shrimp* under cold water and pat dry with paper towels; season all over with salt and pepper. • Heat a drizzle of oil in pan used for steak over medium heat.
-Add shrimp and cook until opaque and cooked through, 3-4 minutes. • Turn off heat; transfer shrimp to large bowl with garlic herb butter.
-Add scallion greens and toss until shrimp is thoroughly coated.
+• Rinse shrimp* under cold water and pat dry with paper towels; season all over with salt and pepper. • Heat a drizzle of olive oil in pan used for steak over medium heat.
+Add shrimp and cook, stirring occasionally, until opaque and cooked through, 3-4 minutes. • Turn off heat; transfer shrimp to large bowl with garlic herb butter.
+Toss until thoroughly coated.
 Cover to keep warm.
 Wipe out pan.

 • Melt 1 TBSP plain butter in same pan over medium heat.
-Add scallion whites and cook, stirring, until slightly softened, 1-2 minutes. • Add stock concentrates, ¼ cup water (1⁄3 cup for 4 servings), and ½ tsp crushed peppercorns (1 tsp for 4).
+Add shallot and cook, stirring, until slightly softened, 1-2 minutes. • Add stock concentrates, ¼ cup water (1⁄3 cup for 4 servings), and ½ tsp crushed peppercorns (1 tsp for 4).
 (Be sure to measure the crushed peppercorns.)
 Simmer until slightly thickened, 2-3 minutes. • Turn off heat.
-Stir in another 1 TBSP plain butter (2 TBSP for 4).
-Season with salt and more crushed peppercorns if desired.
+Stir in another 1 TBSP plain butter (2 TBSP for 4) until melted.
+Season with salt and more peppercorns if desired.

 • Spread cut sides of baguette with garlic spread.
 Toast in oven (use a baking sheet or place directly on rack) until golden, 3-5 minutes.
-Halve on a diagonal. • Toss green beans with lemon zest and lemon juice to taste. • Slice steak against the grain. • Divide garlic bread, green beans, steak, and shrimp between plates.
-Spoon pan sauce over steak.
-Serve with any remaining lemon wedges and sauce on the side.
+Halve on a diagonal. • Toss green beans with lemon zest and juice to taste. • Slice steak against the grain. • Divide garlic bread, green beans, and steak between plates.
+Spoon pan sauce over steak; top with shrimp.
+Serve with any remaining lemon wedges and remaining sauce on the side.